goodybag/backbone.present/README.md

 ___Note:___ _I wanted to leave creating a new namespace on Backbone up to the library consumer, but because of this decision, you need to be careful with object mutability.
 Just use ```_.clone``` to be safe._

+___Also Note:___ _I used requirejs and this module requires that at the moment.
+I'll get around to building a version that does not.._

 ## Regions

 Declaratively assign views to elements: